nimer2001/Brick-Game/README.md

 ## Contributing
 Contributions are welcome!
 Feel free to submit a pull request or open an issue to discuss improvements or features.
 ---
+## Note
+I didn't include the images i have used in the game,feel free to download any image for a ball/brick/paddle/heart...